Why Do We Do What We Do?

 Slowing down allows us to translate and listen internally.
 It allows us to ask ourselves what we want, regardless of what feelings we have and what thoughts and habits run through us.
 It allows us to question our impulses and distinguish them from our intuitive knowing.

-I also have a conjecture that I am interested in continuing to explore and invite you, my readers, to explore with me.
+I also have a conjecture that I am interested in continuing to explore and invite you to explore with me.
 Slowing down, I intuit, can also be useful in allowing us to notice our current feelings before taking the action.
 We can, at least, notice whether we have pleasurable feelings or not.
-I have a guess that if the feelings are pleasurable it might mean that the prospect of taking the action is meeting needs, which bodes well for taking the action. if the feelings are not, then I would take that as cue to look more deeply into the action and see if we really want to take it.
+I have a guess that if the feelings are pleasurable it might mean that the prospect of taking the action is meeting needs, which bodes well for taking the action.
+If the feelings are not, then I would take that as a cue to look more deeply into the action and see if we really want to take it.

 As we deepen in our understanding that all our actions are expressions of our needs, as we find more choice about which needs we focus on, which strategies we employ to attend to them, and which other needs might not be met, we transcend the legacy of separation, scarcity, and powerlessness.
-Doing this, I truly believe we will, individually, have more fulfilling lives, and, collectively, attend to more needs, for humans and for all life.
+Doing this, we will, individually, have more fulfilling lives, and, collectively, attend to more needs, for humans, and for all life.